 It’s also important to note that individuals with a latex allergy have an increased chance of developing an allergy to avocados, kiwi, and hazelnuts.

-At this time, the best way to detect a latex allergy is by ordering a blood test called Immunoglobulin E RAST for latex.
-If it is positive, it is very important to avoid all exposure to latex.
-In these cases, contact with latex can be life threatening.
+At this time, the best way to detect the allergy is by ordering a blood test called Immunoglobulin E RAST for latex.
+If it is positive, it is very important to avoid all exposure as contact with latex can be life threatening.